Periodic sentence: Characteristics

 A periodic sentence unfolds gradually, so that the thought contained in the subject/verb group only emerges at the sentence's conclusion.
 It is used mostly in what in oratory is called the grand style.
 It is the opposite of the loose sentence, also continuous or running style, where the subject and verb are introduced at the beginning of the sentence.
 Periodic sentences often rely on hypotaxis, whereas running sentences are typified by parataxis.
 Cicero is generally considered to be the master of the periodic sentence.

+In English literature, Jane Austen provides perhaps the finest examples of periodic sentences.
+The opening sentence of Pride and Prejudice - "It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife" - pierces to the heart of Mrs Bennet's character as well as the very difficult social circumstances of her daughters on which the story is founded.
+And the opening sentence of Emma - "Emma Woodhouse, handsome, clever, and rich, with a comfortable home and happy disposition, seemed to unite some of the best blessings of existence; and had lived nearly twenty-one years in the world with very little to distress or vex her" - similarly encapsulates the essence of the protagonist's character which drives the plot.

 Decline

 In English literature, the decline of the periodic sentence's popularity as identifiably grand style goes hand in hand with the development toward a less formal style, which some authors date to the beginning of the Romantic period, specifically the 1798 publication of the Lyrical Ballads, and the prevalence in twentieth-century literature of spoken language over written language.
 In American literature, scholars note the explicit rejection by Henry David Thoreau of the formal style of his time, of which the grand style of periodic sentence was characteristic.
 In his journal, Thoreau criticized those sentences as the "weak and flowing periods of the politician and scholar."